 How do mechanics diagnose a leaking valve cover gasket?

 If the engine shows oil leaks, but the source of the leak is not clear, your mechanic may recommend cleaning the affected area and re-checking it in a few days to see where the fresh leak is coming from.

 Sometimes, oil leaks from a valve cover gasket are clearly visible.
 For example, see this photo.
 You can see that oil is seeping out from under the valve cover.
 In some cases, a leaking valve cover gasket or O-ring may result in oil getting into the spark plug well

 .
 This issue is often discovered during the spark plug replacement.

 Leaking valve cover gasket

 O-rings that seal spark plug wells are usually included in the valve cover gasket kit.
 A valve cover gasket kit (part) cost $20-$65.

 How much does the valve cover gasket replacement cost?

 In a simple in-line 4-cylinder engine, the valve cover gasket replacement may cost $90-$175 parts and labor.
 In a Subaru "boxer" engine with two separate valve covers, a dealer or repair shop may charge $145-$360 for parts and labor.
 Replacing both valve cover gaskets in a V6 or V8 engine often involves additional labor.
-For example, in the 2011 V6 Ford Escape, the intake manifold needs to be removed to get access to the rear valve cover.
+For example, in the 2011 V6 Ford Escape, the intake manifold needs to be removed to gain access to the rear valve cover.
 This adds to the cost of labor.
 For the mentioned V6 Ford Escape, the valve cover gasket replacement may cost $250-$330 labor plus $25-$85 part.

-Should the valve cover gasket be replaced as a part of a tune-up?
+Should the valve cover gasket be replaced as part of a tune-up?